akinwilson/kmlflow/app/README.md

-The associated confiugration files demonstrate how to, locally, deploy components of the Kubeflow.
+The associated confiugration files demonstrate how to, locally, deploy components of the Kubeflow, particularly katib.